Remilk: History

 In November 2021, the multinational venture capital fund, Hanaco Ventures, led a funding round for the company and raised $120 million to increase the company's manufacturing capabilities.

 In April 2022, the company announced that it is planning to open the world's largest fermentation facility in Denmark.

 The full-scale fermentation facility will be built on more than 750,000 square feet in the Kalundborg Eco-industrial Park.

-In June 2022, Remilk received FDA approval.
+In June 2022, Remilk received FDA approval, and in early 2023 the Singapore Food Agency and later the Ministry of Health in Israel granted the company regulatory approval to market and sell cow-free milk products to consumers.
+In early 2024, Health Canada granted regulatory approval to the company to market and sell its products to Canadian consumers.

+In November 2025, it was announced that Gad Dairy, in cooperation with Remilk, were going to begin marketing a line of "New Milk" products based on Remilk's milk protein producing technology.